italrr/cr/docs/Lore.md

 - Anamura "Mephisto" Kalo

 Anamura is a very popular actress and Movie-Teleprojection producer, and one of the best players of the Genus Race.
 Anamura is also one of the wealthiest people the in showbiz.
 She goes by the nickname of Mephisto in the Genus Race.
 Anamura was originally born male, but through prosthetic body moditifications legally transitioned to female in an early age.
-Anamura was born in the UNT from a very wealthy family.
+Anamura was born in Nova Horizon from a very wealthy family.

 She has a high-end prosthetic body.
 She mentioned in one interview that her body costs around 500 thousand Gems

-- Nicki "El Chulo" Gutierrez
+- Nicki "El Chulo" Gillian

 Nicki is considered one of the best players of the Genus Race, having played 5 games and winning 3.
 Nicki a very dubious person, of unknown origins, besides Genus, he's mostly known for being very smooth with women.
 Some gossip networks call him "El Chulo" for having such success with women.
 Interestingly, there has never been reports of him mistreating women.